Skip to content

 Role description

-Under general supervision of the CDPU Medical Director, the Deputy Medical Director, CDPU, will perform the following duties:
+Under general supervision of the CDPU Medical Director, the Deputy Medical Director of CDPU will perform the following duties:

 • Lead efforts to plan and implement targeted campaigns to immunize the eligible population against current and emerging vaccine-preventable diseases